awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/sagemaker.rst

 Launch the partition job on Amazon SageMaker
 ---------------------------------------------
 For this example, we'll use a SageMaker cluster with 2 ``ml.t3.xlarge`` instances.
-We assume the data is already ready on an AWS S3 bucket.
+We assume the data is already on an AWS S3 bucket.
-For large graph, users can choose larger instances or more instances.
+For large graphs, users can choose larger instances or more instances.

 Install dependencies
 .....................